kevroletin/kevroletin.github.io/_posts/2017-12-21-blockchain-intro.markdown

 ## Structure

-For many people, blockchain and Bitcoin are interchangeable synonyms.
+For many, blockchain and Bitcoin are interchangeable synonyms.
 In this series of posts, I argue that world of blockchains is much more complicated than that.
 I plan to describe features of several popular platforms with emphasis on performance and scaling solutions.
 This article is an introduction to the